 With so many budget airlines, train and bus companies, it’s easy to find affordable city breaks in Western Europe.
-Distrances are short enough to enable you to take off for just a weekend.
+Distances are short enough to enable you to take off for just a weekend and you can find amazing accommodation deals with Hundredrooms.
 Whether you’re looking for a winter market to cater to your Christmas shopping needs or a sunny summer break, the following five cities are some of the most attractive options.

 AMSTERDAM, THE NETHERLANDS

 You’ll rarely meet more friendly and hospitable people than the Dutch, and the city of Amsterdam is a fascinating contrast of culture, history and liberal morality.
 This is a place where you can learn about the struggle of the jews while exploring the house that hid Anne Frank and, in the same day, take in a live sex show, peruse the windows of the red light district or sample legal cannabis in a coffee shop.
 A network of canals and the characteristic tall, thin houses add charm and character.
 It’s a vibrant and exciting place to be at any time of the year, but if you can join the party on King’s Day you’ll have one of the world’s best national celebrations to write home about too!